mikepjb/replica.nvim/README.md

 For lisp editing see `vim-sexp` or the sister project for Replica: `parengage.nvim`

-# Special thanks
+## Special thanks

-Thank you octo.nvim for being a great reference for writing lua based neovim plugins!
+- Thank you octo.nvim for being a great reference for writing lua based neovim plugins!
+- Thank you also to the neovim team for nice documentation, especially on the vim.loop/libuv integration!